top of page

 Dissolute Elisabeth and Her Devil

 In the Middle Age lived a once promiscuous girl named Elisabeth.
-She had come to repentance, found honorable employ as a maid, and had established herself at the hamlet of Vrieswijc, modern Friezenwijk.
-Hamlet Friezenwijk is located near the scenic village of Heukelum in the region Batavia (viz. region Betuwe) in province Gelderland, the Netherlands.
+She had come to repentance, found honourable employ as a maid, and had established herself at the hamlet of Vrieswijc, modern Friezenwijk.
+This hamlet is located near the scenic village of Heukelum in the region of Batavia (viz. the region of Betuwe) in the province of Gelderland, the Netherlands.

-Because of Elisabeth’s former dissolute and honorless lifestyle, the Devil still preyed on her body and soul.
-This was after all how medieval people thought of women in general.
+Because of Elisabeth’s former dissolute and dishonourable lifestyle, the Devil still preyed on her body and soul.
+This was, after all, how medieval people thought of women in general.
 Women, namely, could easily be swayed, as was evident after Eve had eaten an apple, the forbidden fruit, at the behest of the Devil.
-Especially, dishonorable, unmarried girls were susceptible.
-Read our post Harbours, Hookers, Heroines, and Women in Masquerade to understand more of the concept of honor and the position of women in the late medieval (and early modern) period.
+Especially, dishonourable, unmarried girls were susceptible.
+Read our post Harbours, Hookers, Heroines, and Women in Masquerade to understand more of the concept of honour and the position of women in the late medieval (and early modern) period.

-In the year 1282, Elisabeth went for a walk on what must have been a very hot summer’s day (Van Engelen 1995).
+In the year 1282, Elisabeth – whose name means 'my God is an oath' – went for a walk on what must have been a very hot summer's day (Van Engelen 1995).
 Probably somewhere along the River Linge near Friezenwijk.
 After she got thirsty, Elisabeth drank from a pond filled with clear water.
-Inexcusable, she forgot to make the sign of the Cross before she started to quench her thirst, and did not notice that the Devil poisoned the water by throwing a small clot of earth into the pond.
-That Elisabeth failed to cross herself, probably was because she still lacked discipline of her former rowdy life and had not mastered all the rules of piousness yet.
+Inexcusable, she forgot to make the sign of the Cross before she started to quench her thirst and did not notice that the Devil had poisoned the water by throwing a small clot of earth into the pond.
+That Elisabeth failed to cross herself probably was because she still lacked the discipline of her former rowdy life and had not mastered all the rules of piety yet.
+Or it was a sign she was not far from being evil herself – making the sign of the Cross before drinking fresh water from a fountain or other water sources was necessary in the medieval perception, because demons and evil spirits could inhabit it.
+Without this heavenly protection, evil could ingress into a person (Arnold 2024).

 At the house in her room, she became possessed by evil.
-It was so bad, she had to be tied down to her bed.
+It was so bad that she had to be tied down to her bed.
 A scene we are all familiar with since the movie The Exorcist (1973).
 Only this time her name was Elisabeth instead of Regan.
-Anyway, the lady of the house where Elisabeth worked as a maid cared and brought Elisabeth during lent to the priest in Heukelum to confess her sins.
-For a while this offered solace.
+Anyway, the lady of the house where Elisabeth worked as a maid cared for her and brought Elisabeth during Lent to the priest in Heukelum to confess her sins.
+For a while, this offered some solace.
 The Devil inside was pacified.
 Until Easter, when she was about to take communion.
-Elisabeth’s mouth turned into stone, and she could not swallow the holy host.
-A white dove came flying in and took the host out of her mouth.
-Probably as a precaution not to watse any holy bread.
-Back in her room, she became possessed again and total madness came over her.
+Elisabeth’s mouth turned to stone, and she could not swallow the holy host.
+A white dove came flying into the church and took the host out of her mouth.
+Probably as a precaution not to waste any holy bread.
+Back at the house in her room, Elisabeth became possessed again, and total madness came over her.

-After three days of suffering, Virgin Mary decided it was enough and time to help out Elisabeth.
-Virgin Mary, together with John the Evangelist and Saint Elizabeth, announced to Elisabeth they would visit her in Friezenwijk.
+After three days of suffering, the Virgin Mary decided it was enough and time to help out Elisabeth.
+The Virgin Mary, together with John the Evangelist and Saint Elizabeth, announced to Elisabeth they would visit her in Friezenwijk.
 Elisabeth tried to find the most beautiful white cloth to lay over her bed in order to respectfully welcome her three esteemed guests.
 But in vain, because she had too little time.
-Instead, Elisabeth put a modest bedspread made of hemp over her bed.
-The holy trinity came, sat down on Elisabeth's bed, and cured her.
-After Elisabeth had cleansed her mouth with purified, blessed water, the same dove from before at Easter came flying in again and put the host back into her mouth.
-Finally, Elisabeth was able to swallow it.
+Instead, Elisabeth put a modest, simple bedspread made of cheap hemp over her bed.
+The Holy Trinity came, sat down on Elisabeth's bed, and cured her.
+After Elisabeth had cleansed her mouth with purified, blessed water, the same dove from before during Easter came flying in again and put the host back into her mouth.
+Finally, Elisabeth was able to swallow it at last.

 One last time Elisabeth's Devil made an effort to get hold on her body and soul, but it was not able to get inside anymore.
 It left the room, and out of frustration the Devil set fire to the mattress made of straw.
 Elisabeth extinguished the flames with both her arms, which got burned heavily.
 When Elisabeth wrapped her arms with the hemp bedspread the three saints had sat on, the skin of her arms healed immediately.